ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-radiator-cover-ideas-how-to-cover-an-unattractive-radiator.md

 The biggest disadvantage of using a radiator cover is **decreasing the device heating efficiency.** Regardless of how the decorative element is designed, using it always means decreasing the heating power.

 {:.distinction.distinction-warning}
 The screen blocks out the device, therefore it is more difficult for the heat to reach the room.
 It might be the cause of **decreasing the temperature in the room**.
-For this reason you might have to turn up the heating, which might lead to an increase in heating bills.
+For this reason you might have to turn up the heating, which might lead to an increase in heating bills that everyone would prefer to avoid.

 A similar situation might occur if your heater has a thermostat.
 The temperature behind the cover is higher than in the room - which causes the thermostat to cut off the warm water inside the device.
 Because of this when you design a radiator cover remember about **proper ventilation**.
 Under no circumstance cover the radiator completely.